-The shelf-controller at the top of the shelf is always assigned the slot number 17.
+The shelf-controller at the top of the shelf is always assigned slot number 17.
 The shelfcontroller can also be referred to as controller or c.
-For example, the following addresses are equivalent and all refer to the shelf-controller:

-{ 1 controller 0 }
+For example, the following addresses are equivalent and all refer to the shelf-controller: { 1 controller 0 }

 { 1 c 0 }

 { 1 17 0 }

 Expansion slots are numbered from 1 to 16, starting with the top expansion slot just below the shelf-controller.
-For example, to address the first slot on shelf 1:
+For example, the first slot on shelf 1 has the following address:

 A modem card that uses two slots (such as the card in slots 2 and 3 in Figure 3-1) is always addressed by the first of those slot numbers.
-For example, to address the digital modem card in the second and third slots:
+For example, a digital modem card in the second and third slots has the following address: